 Let me explains its to you’s…

-Because your body requires vitamins to perform essential chemical reactions in your body and can’t create vitamins on its own, you need to find a source to add these vitamins into your body, a.k.a. food or supplements (for those of you who love to pee your money down the drain).
+Because your body requires vitamins to perform essential chemical reactions in your body and can’t create many of them on its own, you need a source to add these vitamins into your body, a.k.a. food or supplements (for those of you who love to pee your money down the drain).

 But here’s where it gets confusing!